prince2696/Artsian-Agency/README.md

 # Artsian-Agency
-This is front-end of a Artsian Agency.
+This is front-end Website of a Artsian Agency.
 Create using HTML, CSS and JS.